LozSandino/CrashCourseLM/README.md

 Python and R: a numeric value, 10,000 by default.
 - `alph` the level of tolerance of the credibility intervals.
 In both Python and R: a numeric value, 0.05 by default.
 - `seed` the seed for the pseudorandom number generators.
 In both Python and R: a numeric value, 666 by default.

+The function returns:
+- `results` a dataframe containing the sample mean and the credibility interval boundaries of the parameters.
+- `beta_sample` an array (Python) or matrix (R) of the sample of the model's coefficients.
+- `sigma2_0` a vector of the sample of the model's variance.
+- `y_hat` a dataframe containing the sample mean and credibility intervals of the predictions or mean estimation.

 ---
 ## Author